rocajuanma/anvil/docs/config-readme.md

 Next steps:
   • Review the pulled configuration files in: /Users/username/.anvil/temp/cursor
+  • Use 'anvil config show [directory]' to view configuration content
   • Apply/copy configurations to their destination as needed
   • Use 'anvil config push' to upload any local changes
 ```